- Conewago Scholarships -

 In October of 2006, Conewago Enterprises took the important step of establishing a Charitable Foundation Committee (CECF) comprised of 12 dedicated employees.
 The mission of the CECF is to provide financial assistance within the communities where our employees reside.

-The committee works to distribute these funds every year, from 2006 to 2020, hundreds of deserving charities, charitable events, senior citizens, families in need, and children impacted with misfortune.
+The committee works to distribute these funds every year to deserving charities, charitable events, senior citizens, families in need, and children impacted with misfortune.
 From local hospitals and nonprofits to a deserving neighbor in need, the CECF maximizes our efforts with a focus on community.

 Some of the organizations who have benefited include: Olivia’s House, The Heather Baker Foundation, Jessica & Friends, Sweet Charities, For the Love of a Veteran, Hope Ministries, and so many more, of which the CECF has given $2,000-$3,000 in donations to their organizations.
 But the donations do not stop there.